-To make the analysis more accessible and transparent to all interested parties, national consumer costs and savings from each TSL.
-The TSD and other documentation that DOE provides during the rulemaking help explain the models and how to use them, and interested parties can review DOE's analyses by changing various input quantities within the spreadsheet.
+To make the analysis more accessible and transparent to all interested parties, DOE uses an MS Excel spreadsheet model to calculate the energy savings and the national consumer costs and savings from each TSL.31 The TSD and other documentation that DOE provides during the rulemaking help explain the models and how to use them, and interested parties can review DOE's analyses by changing various input quantities within the spreadsheet.
 The NIA spreadsheet model uses typical values as inputs (as opposed to probability distributions).